swipswaps/clipbucket/README.md

 In order for you to be able to run ClipBucket, there are certain tools that need to be installed on your server.
 Don't worry, they are all FREE.
 To have a look at complete list of required tools, click the link below.

-<a href="http://clip-bucket.com/cb-install-requirements/">ClipBucket Server Requiremenets </a>
+<a href="http://clip-bucket.com/cb-install-requirements/">ClipBucket Server Requirements </a>

 # How To Install ClipBucket
 Installation of ClipBucket is simple and straight forward.
 Click the link below to watch a complete ClipBucket setup guide video